zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 - Who decides when things are done?
 (Whose judgment terminates?)
 - What happens when rhythms conflict?
 (How is dissonance resolved?)

-**Key Principle:** Political power includes rhythmic power—the capacity to impose, sustain, or disrupt collective rhythms.
+**Key Principle:** Political power includes rhythmic power, the capacity to impose, sustain, or disrupt collective rhythms.

 ## 5.2 — The Conductor Model of Leadership